gliu2k/HANA_APP/README.md

 > [!NOTE]
 > I deploy the App in local host and try to access the resource on the HANA XS server.
-Due to security reasons, most browsers disallow such cross domain requests.
+Due to security reasons, most browsers disallow such cross-domain requests.
 To resolve it, you can install the "Allow-Control-Allow-Origin" plugin for Chrome.

 ![alt text](/images/F24.png?raw=true)